When ending a marriage, most people immediately think of divorce. It’s not the only way, however. Annulment is another potential option.

 We’re not talking drunk, but intoxicated to the point of being of unsound mind.
 It may also apply if one person is deemed unable or unfit to make decisions of this nature.

-Fraud may render a marriage voidable, though there are qualifiers.
+Fraud may also render a marriage voidable, though there are qualifiers.
 This fraud must go deep, to the very essence of the marital relationship.
-Misrepresentations of this nature include a variety of potential elements.
+Misrepresentations of this nature include a variety of potential elements, including:

-• The intention never to live with the spouse,
+- The intention to never live with the other spouse.

-Divorce is by far the more common choice.
-The biggest reason for this is because you almost always have to meet certain qualifications to receive an annulment.
+Divorce is by far the more common choice, even in these circumstances.
+The biggest reason for this is that you almost always have to meet certain qualifications to receive an annulment.

 Divorce Vs Annulment